ksogata/automated_web_tester/README.md

 Selenium is a suite of tools that is used to automate web browsers.
 This installation is in Python.

+### elements.txt
+This text file contains the words/phrases that want to be found by the user.
+Users can add the 'tag=' to search a tag of that text on the web page.
+If none is supplied, then it will just find all text occurrences on the page.
+The optional tag names are: name, link, partial link, class, tag name, and css selector.

 ## Folders in the project

 ### Drivers